-Land suitability criteria for the new hybrid maize are determined by land qualities, namely, root conditions, nutrient retention, available nutrients, erosion hazard, as well as land preparation, and land characteristics, including coarse material, effective depth, organic C, total N, exchangeable K, slopes, soil erosion, rock outcrops, and surface rocks.
+Land suitability criteria for the new hybrid maize are determined by land qualities, namely root conditions, nutrient retention, available nutrients, erosion hazard, as well as land preparation, and land characteristics, including coarse material, effective depth, organic C, total N, exchangeable K, slopes, soil erosion, rock outcrops, and surface rocks.
 The highest optimum yield of 8.54 ton/ha was achieved by the total N and slopes for a very suitable class (S1), while the lowest value of 5.58 ton/ha was attained by exchangeable K for class S1.
 These results showed that the combination of the PLS-SEM and boundary line analysis can be an alternative approach to establishing new land suitability criteria for crops based on optimum yields and selected land quality.

-The data used to support the findings of this study are available from the corresponding author upon request.
+All data can be obtained from the corresponding author upon request.